 Watch my video, Natural Remedies for Pain and Inflammation, to learn more about inflammation and natural solutions.

-When addressing chronic or systemic inflammation, the first step is to eliminate what is causing it.
+When addressing chronic or systemic inflammation, the first step is to eliminate its causes.
 Start with the basics—eat whole, natural foods, get enough sleep, hydrate with clean water, and avoid processed foods and trans fats.
 I also recommend an elimination diet.

 Haven’t done an elimination diet before?
 Be sure to check out Calm and Renew.
 That program leads you through an elimination diet, helps you heal your digestion, and aims to get systemic inflammation in check once and for all.

-Next is to add foods and herbs that reduce inflammation, support your body’s natural detox pathways, and heal the harmful effects of inflammation.
+Next, add foods and herbs that reduce inflammation, support your body’s natural detox pathways, and help heal its harmful effects.
 Read below for my top eight anti-inflammatory foods:

 Turmeric